 The education is given on a scientific basis and is anchored in research, with the student being given the equipment to steadily develop her or his methodological skills and a scientific approach.
 The student is expected to take increasing responsibility for his/her learning as the training progresses, and also gradually to acquire professionally relevant and research-based knowledge and skills.
 The student is encouraged to create and develop both national and international contacts.

 The knowledge is imparted and assimilated by instruction, private study, seminar discussions and also individual oral and written work.
 Throughout the programme considerable weight is systematically placed on both written and oral interpretations and presentations.
 The programme presupposes that the students earlier have taken methodology courses covering basic qualitative and quantitative methods.
 The Master's Thesis course (30 credits) presupposes knowledge of qualitative and quantitative methodology on the advanced level.

-The programme leads to a a two-year Master's degree or one-year Master's degree with political science or development studies as main field of studies.
-The two-year Master's degree requires the obtaining of 120 credits with at least 90 credits at the advanced level and, with at least 60 credits within the main field of studies including individual work (Master's Thesis) representing 30 credits.
-For the one-year Master's degree 60 credits are required, with at least 45 credits at the advanced level and, with at least 30 credits within the main field of studies, including individual work (Master's Thesis) representing 15 or 30 credits.
+The programme leads to a a two-year Master's degree or one-year Master's degree in political science.
+The two-year Master's degree requires the obtaining of 120 credits with at least 90 credits at the advanced level and, with at least 60 credits being in political science including individual work (Master's Thesis) representing 30 credits.
+For the one-year Master's degree 60 credits are required, with at least 45 credits at the advanced level and, with at least 30 credits in political science, including individual work (Master's Thesis) representing 15 or 30 credits.

 The two-year Master's degree is called “Politices Masterexamen” in Swedish and “Degree of Master of Science in Political Sciences (120 credits)” in English.